 Seeing playful dolphins or even whales along the island’s wild coast is a true highlight for visitors.
 With any luck, you’ll see both whales and dolphins on a whale-watching trip.

 Cultural & natural sights

 Los Roques Natural Monument

 The Los Roques Natural Monument is located in the central region of the island of La Gomera, in the municipality of San Sebastián de La Gomera inside the Garajonay National Park.
-The Los Roques Natural Monument is composed by three big rocks: Roque Agando, Roque Ojila, and Roque La Zarzita.
-The most famous are the Roque Agando a huge phonolites that reaches the 1.075 meters high.
+The Los Roques Natural Monument is composed of three big rocks: Roque Agando, Roque Ojila, and Roque La Zarzita.
+The most famous are the Roque Agando a huge phonolites that reach the 1.075 meters high.

 This natural monument has great scientific interest as it holds many singular elements with important landscape value.
 It’s also important to know that surrounding this region you might find many native plants as well as many protected species such as the Senecio Gomero.

 The green Hermigua is situated romantically between two high mountain ranges.
 The beautiful, wide valley in the north of La Gomera is well known for its temperate climate.
 Especially hikers are attracted to the unique nature of the place.

 Water-filled ravines provide year-round moisture to Hermigua and give the region one of the largest banana harvests of the island.